Date

 A successful exterior paint job is about more than just picking the right color.
 The real secret to a finish that looks great for years is careful planning and knowing a few industry tricks.
 From understanding the weather to choosing the right materials, a little preparation goes a long way.
 These tips will help you get the durable, professional-looking results you want for your home’s exterior.

-Learn to Read a Weather Forecast
+How to Read a Weather Forecast Like a Pro

 Before you even think about opening a can of paint, become a student of the weather forecast.
 Check the prediction for at least a few days before and after your planned painting days.
 A sudden rainstorm can ruin a fresh coat of paint, washing it away or causing streaks and spots.
 Extreme heat is also a problem.
 Painting when it’s over 90 degrees can cause the paint to dry too quickly, leading to cracking, bubbling, and poor adhesion.
 Aim for a string of clear, mild days to give the paint plenty of time to cure properly.

-Choose the Right Paint for Your Climate
+Pick the Right Paint for Your Climate

 The quality and type of paint you choose are critical for a lasting finish, especially here in the Pacific Northwest.
 While older paints required temperatures of at least 50 degrees, many modern formulas are more flexible and can be applied in temperatures as low as 35 degrees.
 Always read the manufacturer’s instructions on the can.
 For our damp climate, look for a high-quality acrylic latex paint with additives that resist mildew and moisture.
 Investing in the right type of paint for your specific siding material and local weather conditions will save you from having to repaint sooner than you’d like.

-Know When to Call a Professional
+Know When It’s Time to Call a Professional

 A DIY paint job can be rewarding, but it’s also a huge undertaking with plenty of room for error.
 If you’re feeling unsure about the prep work, timing, or application, it’s wise to call in a professional.
 Experts have the right equipment and experience to handle challenges like high gables, peeling old paint, and tricky trim work.
 They understand how to properly prepare surfaces and can spot potential issues with your home’s siding that might need attention before painting.
 Hiring a pro ensures the job is done safely, efficiently, and correctly the first time.